 ADDITIONAL REQUESTS FOR RESUMES, BIOGRAPHIES, CURRICULUM VITAE (CV) , ETC., please submit email requests to [email protected]

-Roger Fisher as a teacher and founder of mediation in America is hereby honored as a Master Of Mediation.
+As part of its series of recognizing outstanding mediators from all over the world, Roger Fisher as a teacher and founder of mediation in America is hereby honored as an original Master Of Mediation.

 Roger specialized in mediation, negotiation and conflict management, educated us all on resolution principles.
-He was the co-author (with William Ury) “Getting to YES,” the classic book on "interest-based" negotiation, as well as numerous other publications.
+He was the co-author (with William Ury) “Getting to YES,” the classic book on “interest-based” negotiation, as well as numerous other publications.
 After finishing his law degree at Harvard, arguing several cases before US Supreme Court.
-He worked on both national and international disputes.
-He returned to Harvard Law School.
+He worked on both national and international disputes, well recognized all over the world.
+He later returned to Harvard Law School.

 After seeing so many costly and frustrating disputes as a litigator, Fisher help develop the art and science of how we manage our conflicts as humans and as professionals .
-Fisher led the Harvard Negotiation Project and began interviewing professional negotiators in order to understand their successful techniques.
+Fisher was one of the founders and led the Harvard Negotiation Project and began interviewing professional negotiators in order to understand their successful techniques.